What are Caribbean red habaneros?

 What do Caribbean reds taste like?

-If you love the citrusy, slightly smoky flavor of common orange habaneros, then you’ll love Caribbean red habaneros as well.
+If you love the citrusy, slightly smoky, and sweet flavor of common orange habaneros, then you’ll love Caribbean red habaneros as well.
 They share a similar flavor profile, just with the extra spiciness to boot.

 How can you use these chilies?